 The identity of participants in a research study is kept confidential.
 In addition, scientific publications that result from the research do not identify participants without specific prior approval.

-All research protocols implemented at Children’s Hospital of Pittsburgh of UPMC are carefully examined and reviewed by the Institutional Review Board (IRB) of the University of Pittsburgh.
-The IRB protects the rights and welfare of individuals recruited to participate in research activities and ensures that only safe, ethical and scientifically valuable research is being conducted.
+All research protocols implemented at UPMC Children’s Hospital of Pittsburgh are carefully examined and reviewed by the Institutional Review Board (IRB) of the University of Pittsburgh.
+The IRB protects the rights and welfare of individuals recruited to participate in research activities and ensures that only safe, ethical and scientifically valuable research is being considered.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: